What to expect after joint replacement surgery

 Regaining a sense of normalcy

 As the weeks go by during your recovery, you may start to wonder when you’ll get back to your old life.
-According to Ihekweazu, it typically takes six to eight weeks post-surgery for most patients to feel pain-free, while it’s not uncommon to take up to three to six months overall to start feeling normal again.
+Ihekweazu notes that it typically takes six to eight weeks post-surgery for most patients to feel pain-free, while it’s not uncommon to take up to three to six months overall to start feeling normal again.
 Every patient is different, of course, and recovery times vary depending on your circumstances.
+Some patients may need a year to feel completely recovered.

-Check in with your doctor about any questions you may have, such as:
+Check in with your HCP about any questions you may have, such as:

 • When can I resume normal activities?